-The local geometry plot provides a detailed view regarding the behavior of a single class, however, for the comparison task the ability to have a more comprehensive summary is crucial.
-Global geometry plot gives a geometric overview of how model performs on all classes on the currently selected dataset (\textbf{R2}), which shows not only how well samples are classified, but also what other classes the model is confused with.
+The local geometry plot provides a detailed view of the behavior of a single class.
+However, for the comparison task, the ability to have a more comprehensive summary is crucial.
+A global geometry plot gives a geometric overview of how a model performs on all classes of the currently selected dataset (\textbf{R2}), which shows not only how well samples are classified, but also what other classes the model is confused with.

-The global geometry plot uses parallel coordinate display in $n+2$ dimension configuration, in which $n$ is the number of classes (for dataset with large number of classes, a pre-selection can be applied to focus on subset classes to make visual encoding and exploration manageable).
-The first $n$ dimensions represent the \emph{angle} metric of a sample with respect to each class direction.
+The global geometry plot uses a parallel coordinate display in a $n+3$ dimension configuration, in which $n$ is the number of classes (for a dataset with a large number of classes, a pres-election can be applied to focus on a subset of classes to make visual encoding and exploration manageable). \major{The first $n$ dimensions represent the \emph{angle} metric of a sample with respect to each class direction.
 As the previous section described (section 5), a relatively small angle with a label means a good chance the sample belongs to this category.}

 For example, Fig.~\ref{fig:global_geometry_comparison} \textcircled{ {2}} displays samples belonging to the plane class.
 Most of the samples have smaller angles with respect to the direction of the plane class in comparison to other classes.
-However, these plane samples also have relatively small angles with the bird class (Fig.~\ref{fig:global_geometry_comparison} \textcircled{ {4}}) and the ship class (Fig.~\ref{fig:global_geometry_comparison} \textcircled{ {5}}), which may lead to incorrect classification.
-By further examining these samples, we can see similar shared background might be one contributing factor for this mistake. \major{The other features (l2 norm, margin, and probability) are displayed as density plots that are separated from angle features because of the difference in semantic meaning and value scale.}
+However, these plane samples also have relatively small angles with the bird class (Fig.~\ref{fig:global_geometry_comparison} \textcircled{ {4}}) and the ship class (Fig.~\ref{fig:global_geometry_comparison} \textcircled{ {5}}), which can lead to incorrect classification.
+By further examining these samples, we can see a similar shared background, which might be one contributing factor for this mistake. \major{The other features (l2 norm, margin, and probability) are displayed as density plots that are separated from angle features because of the difference in semantic meaning and value scale.}

-Similarly with the local geometry plot, global geometry plot also enables the comparison among models and datasets (\textbf{R3}).
-In Fig.~\ref{fig:global_geometry_comparison} \textcircled{ {3}}, the visualization displays the same plane class but with samples that are corrupted with fog noise.
-Before corruption, plane class is only confused with the ship and the bird classes.
-However, in the presence of fog corruption, the uncertainty of model's prediction changes and the ambiguity between plane samples and cat samples increases.